Detailed information about the course

 Speakers

-Dr Daniel Sawyer, Oxford University
+Dr. Daniel Sawyer, Birkbeck, University of London

 Description